 In addition, I have specific experience of successfully helping people who have experienced trauma, for example PTSD or the effects of early childhood abuse.
 I am trained in EMDR which is now the treatment of choice for PTSD /trauma recommended by the National Institute of Clinical Excellence - see www.emdrassociation.org.uk.
-This is being extensively researched as potentially very helpful for those with depression, attachment issues and bereavement as well as obsessions and phobias.
+This is being extensively researched as potentially very helpful for those with depression, attachment issues and bereavement as well as obsessions phobias, anxiety and generalised anxiety disorder.

 You are welcome to e mail me if you would like to find out more.
 I will respond promptly.

 I have in the recent past, been awarded the title of BACP accredited practitioner 'Champion' for 2014.
 This is a title given to just seven therapists nationally, and recognises my continued professionalism and high standards of professional development following a recent BACP national audit.

 Registered / Accredited